hartecho/HARTECHO/README.md

 ## Overview

 The HARTECHO website showcases our expertise in building custom e‑commerce stores designed to improve conversions for online retailers.
 By leveraging Nuxt 3’s server‑side rendering, we deliver maximum speed optimization and SEO performance.
 Our bespoke UX/UI and tailored feature set ensure a seamless, high‑impact shopping experience that drives sales and growth.
+The site also includes a blog for sharing insights and an admin dashboard for managing products, orders, and user accounts.

 ## Tech Stack